gdha/pi-stories/docs/pi-stories6.md

 ## Raspberry Pi 4 cluster Series - Upgrading k3s software on your cluster

-It is advisable to track the security vulnarabilities published by Rancher Labs around k3s.
+It is advisable to track the security vulnerabilities published by Rancher Labs around k3s.
 For example, in November 2020 a critical bug was detected in k3s (see [1]).
-Therefore, it is quite important to be able to update k3s without interupting the k3s cluster, hence this procedure from Rancher Labs.
+Therefore, it is quite important to be able to update k3s without interrupting the k3s cluster, hence this procedure from Rancher Labs.

 ```bash
 $ kubectl get nodes